 The ACRP formula was applied to operations fleet mix forecast estimates in Table 3-18 in Chapter 3 to calculate the number of additional transient aircraft tiedown spaces needed over the 20-year planning period.
-Transient operations are not available in the adjusted ATCT counts.
-Instead, transient activity is derived from ATCT itinerant operations data.
-Itinerant operations account for 51% of the 2021 total operations.
-Transient activity is estimated to be 25% of itinerant, or 12.75% of total operations.
-The percentage of transient aircraft parked on the apron at one time (50%) is a planning level estimate used in lieu of quantifiable aircraft parking data.
-The estimated splits referenced above are assumed to remain consistent over the 20-year planning period.
 Previous planning studies identified a standard ratio of 360 square yards (3,250 square feet) of apron per tiedown intended for a single-engine piston aircraft, such as the Cessna 182, to account for taxilanes and required spacing between aircraft.
 This area is 3.1 times the footprint area of the Cessna 182.
 To scale up to other types of aircraft and calculate the apron space needed, the same multiplier was applied to the corresponding footprint areas of the representative aircraft for each aircraft type.
 The anticipated transient aircraft parking positions and required apron space are summarized in Table 4-6.